MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. From the left navigation pane on the NSG-SC900 page, under Settings, select **Network interfaces**.
     1. Select **Associate**.
-    2. In the field for network interface associations, select the **down-arrow**, select **sc900-winvmXXX**, then select **ok** on the bottom of the window.
+    2. In the field for network interface associations, select the **down-arrow**, select **sc900-winvmXXX**, then select **OK** on the bottom of the window.
 Once the interface is associated to the NSG, it will show up on the list.

 1. From the left navigation pane, select **Inbound security rules**.